LI-Yiquan/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm an undergraduate student at University of Wisconsin, Madison, and expecting to graduate in 2025.
-I transfered to University of Wisconsin, Madison in 2023, before that I spend 2.5 years at The Hong Kong Polytechnic University.
+I'm an undergraduate student at the University of Wisconsin, Madison, and expecting to graduate in 2025.
+I transferred to the University of Wisconsin, Madison in 2023, before that I spend 2.5 years at The Hong Kong Polytechnic University.
 My interest lies in 3D scene understanding and adversarial learning.
 {style="text-align: justify;"}